MicrosoftDocs/azure-devops-docs/docs/cross-service/manage-change.md

 - Ensure customer needs are understood and properly scoped and communicated
 - Control scope changes and minimize scope creep
-- Meet business objectives
-- Meet organization, team, and human objectives
+- Meet business objectives as well as organization, team, and human objectives
 - Keep everyone informed
 - Develop contingency plans in the event of change
 - Identify planned, completed, and incomplete work
 - Support a change management process
 - Assist teams in their continual improvement processes.